top of page

 Susana Bluwol

-Susana Bluwol is the Founder and Executive Director of Bipolar Australia.
+Susana Bluwol is the Founder and a Board Director of Bipolar Australia.

 Born in Argentina, Susana migrated to Australia in 1983.
 Diagnosed with bipolar disorder in 1996, Susana has always believed in the value of person-centred recovery models.
 She has been the facilitator of the Ryde Bipolar Support Group since 2004, and founded Bipolar Australia in 2014 in conjunction with other members of this group.